transitiverobotics/transitive-utils/docs/common.md

 ### onBeforeDisconnect

-register a new hook to be called before disconnecting
+Register a new hook to be called before disconnecting

 ##### Parameters